 - 2 tsp extra virgin olive oil

-Bring a pot of water to boil.
+- Bring a pot of water to boil.
 Blanch the spinach until wilted.
 Spinach cook down significantly, so 4 cups of raw spinach isn't going to be too much for this dish.
-It should take only 30 seconds to 1 minute in boiling water to blanch the spinach.
+It should take only a minute in boiling water to blanch the spinach.
 Take the spinach out and drain thoroughly.
 Gently squeeze the water out of the spinach.

 - For dairy-free, use coconut oil instead of butter, use coconut kefir or coconut cream instead of milk kefir.